 Here is a simple thought process to follow to find an ‘insurance plan’ for the summer in case all other plans fall through:

-- How can that interest be taken to the next level?
+- Ask yourself how that interest can be taken to the next level.
 There are boundless opportunities for more advanced learning through online courses.
-(And finally a chance to explore if that prospective major is really right.)
-Everyone with a laptop has the ability to start a blog, podcast, or video series to share with the world – not to mention share knowledge and skills through Zoom.
-(Sing and play an instrument?
+(And finally a chance to explore whether that prospective major is really right for you!)
+Everyone with a laptop has the ability to start a blog, podcast, or video series to connect with others – not to mention share knowledge, skills, talents, or hobbies through Zoom.
+Sing and play an instrument?
 Teach lessons or lead virtual sing-a-longs!
 Love baking for fun?
-Start a baking vlog to share delicious ways to spend quarantine.)
+Start a baking vlog to share delicious ways to spend quarantine.

 - Make it happen.
 Right now, the struggle for many is not having a normal routine, which makes taking initiative and action even more difficult than usual.
 So create a schedule.
-Make a pursuit part of the daily routine so that every morning starts with the promise of direction and purpose – something to look forward to.
+Make your pursuits a part of your daily routine so that every morning starts with the promise of direction and purpose – something to look forward to.
 Form daily or weekly objectives and track your progress as you go, so that later, you can demonstrate how much you’ve achieved and grown through your commitments.
 Reach out to friends, your favorite teachers, or others in your community to discuss your projects with them, gather new ideas and feedback, and see if they’d like to join you and collaborate.

-This summer is likely to be atypical.
+This summer is likely to be atypical – again.
 We would be remiss if we did not mention that colleges are likely to favor applicants who were able to be resilient and creative in a time of crisis, harnessing their imagination for greater personal insight, intellectual or career exploration, and skill and character development.
-Your students should ultimately be selecting – and creating – activities based on their own personal interests and drives.
+Your students should ultimately be selecting, and creating, activities based on their own personal interests and drives.
 Those who succeed in doing so tend to be viewed most favorably in the admissions process, and will also gain a great deal this summer: learning more about themselves, deepening their passions and expanding their goals, and helping and connecting with others—all central to thriving in college, and beyond.